khulnasoft/aiexec/docker_example/README.md

    docker compose up
    ```

-LangFlow will now be accessible at [http://localhost:7860/](http://localhost:7860/).
+AiExec will now be accessible at [http://localhost:7860/](http://localhost:7860/).

 ## Docker Compose Configuration

 The Docker Compose configuration spins up two services: `aiexec` and `postgres`.

-### LangFlow Service
+### AiExec Service

 The `aiexec` service uses the `khulnasoft/aiexec:latest` Docker image and exposes port 7860.
 It depends on the `postgres` service.

 Environment variables:

 - `AIEXEC_DATABASE_URL`: The connection string for the PostgreSQL database.
-- `AIEXEC_CONFIG_DIR`: The directory where LangFlow stores logs, file storage, monitor data, and secret keys.
+- `AIEXEC_CONFIG_DIR`: The directory where AiExec stores logs, file storage, monitor data, and secret keys.

 Volumes: